jakeboyd2/Homelab/README.md

 ## Objective

-This home lab conists of an end-to-end attack on a simulated corporate environment which includes all the components that make up an enterpise network including a Windows 11 Enterprise Workstation, Ubuntu Desktop, Security Workstsation running Security Onion, Security Email Server, Ubuntu Security Server running Wazuh SIEM+XDR, and an Active Directory Services Server.
+This home lab conists of an end-to-end attack on a simulated corporate environment which includes all the components that make up an enterpise network including a Windows 11 Enterprise Workstation, Ubuntu Desktop, Security Workstation running Security Onion, Security Email Server, Ubuntu Security Server running Wazuh SIEM+XDR, and an Active Directory Services Server.

 ### Skills Learned
 - Provsioning Permissions